dproctor/personal-website/books.md

 - E-Myth Revisited (Michael Gerber)
   - Pulled from <https://sive.rs/book>
 - Shutdown: How Covid Shook the World's Economy (Adam Tooze)
+- The Unaccountability Machine: Why Big Systems Make Terrible Decisions - and How The World Lost its Mind (Dan Davies)

 ### Articles